AGI remains unsolved.

 3. If you choose to use APIs that cost money, you'll be expected to supply API keys we can use during submission verification.

-4. Solutions must be submitted via a Kaggle notebook and run in <12 hours.
-(See docs)
+4. Solutions must be submitted via a Kaggle notebook and run in <12 hours to ensure reproducibility.
+(See Kaggle docs)

 5. There are no limits on the amount of compute or capital used to pre-train models that your solution leverages.

-8. Submissions must be open source to qualify for verification and reimbursement.
+8. Submissions must be open source to qualify for verification and reimbursement (see Verification Fund below).

 Submissions